SnailDot/GeckoToolKit/README.md

 # Gecko Tool Kit

-A small set of python tools I use to quickly get various tasks done across multiple systems.
+A small set of python tools I use to quickly get various tasks done across multiple Windows, Linux, and *some* Mac systems.

 --------------------------------------------

 > ## GeckoToolKit.py Features: